Taelliee/Taelliee/README.md

 -- Hi, I’m Elitsa
--- I’m interested in hiking and having a stable income -- I’m currently learning software development at Technical University Varna -- I've completed a few courses at SoftUni
+-- Currently learning software development at Technical University Varna -- Interested in hiking and having a stable income
+-- Completed a few courses at SoftUni

 <!---
 Taelliee/Taelliee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.